Learn Flamenco and Study Spanish in Granada, Spain

-How to Experience the Rich Culture with a Short Immersion Program
+How to Experience a Rich Culture on a Short Immersion Program

 If your body and soul are enflamed with passion and fascination by the sights and sounds of flamenco, Spanish language, and Moorish history, then Granada is the place to satisfy your thirst for cultural immersion.
 Nightly flamenco shows, the ancient Moorish Alhambra palace, and colorful Moroccan tapestry and tea rooms make Granada the most unique Spanish city offering interesting programs for international students.
 In Granada, there is a long and complex history of tolerance and culture to this very day.

 This past spring, I enrolled in a 2-week intensive at Carmen de las Cuevas, a unique school for foreigners, offering Spanish language and flamenco classes.
 I found affordability, value, a friendly atmosphere, and an experience unparalleled to my previous travels.